openshift/enhancements/enhancements/scheduling/scheduler-profiles.md

 Note that for any of these profiles, the definition is based on intent and the underlying implementation may change between releases to maintain that original intent (corresponding to any changes in the upstream scheduler's plugins).

-* `LowUtilization`: this profile attempts to spread pods evenly across nodes to get low resource usage per node.
+* `LowNodeUtilization`: this profile attempts to spread pods evenly across nodes to get low resource usage per node.
 This will use the default scheduler profile as defined in the kube-scheduler's internal registry.

-* `HighUtilization`: this attempts to pack as many pods as possible on to as few nodes as possible, to minimize node count with high usage per node.
+* `HighNodeUtilization`: this attempts to pack as many pods as possible on to as few nodes as possible, to minimize node count with high usage per node.
 This will disable `NodeResourcesLeastAllocated` and enable `NodeResourcesMostAllocated` to enable bin-packing of workloads onto nodes.